OFS/opae-sdk/doc/src/drv_arch/drv_arch.md

 ## FPGA Virtualization ##

-To enable accessing an accelerator from applications running in a VM, the respective AFU's Port needs to be assigned to a VF using the following steps:
+To enable accessing an accelerator from applications running in a VM, the respective AF's port needs to be assigned to a VF using the following steps:

 1. The PF owns all AFU Ports by default.
-Any Port that needs to be reassigned to a VF must be released from the PF firstly through the `FPGA_FME_PORT_RELEASE` ioctl on the FME device.
+Any Port that needs to be reassigned to a VF must first be released from the PF through the `FPGA_FME_PORT_RELEASE` ioctl on the FME device.

-2. Once N Ports are released from the PF, then user can use below command to enable SRIOV and VFs.
-Each VF owns only one Port with AFU.
+2. Once N Ports are released from the PF, the command, below, can be used to enable SRIOV and VFs.
+Each VF owns only one Port with AF.

 ```console
     echo N > $PCI_DEVICE_PATH/sriov_numvfs